Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Modelling Framework

 where $\lambda_0$ represents the baseline hazard rate unrelated to environmental conditions, and $\lambda_1$ measures the marginal increase in disaster risk per unit of pollution stock.

-This specification ensures that hazard rates rise linearly with environmental damage, allowing the model to reflect the dual role of abatement: reducing both the direct disutility from pollution and the frequency of capital--destroying events.
+This specification ensures that hazard rates rise linearly with environmental damage, allowing the model to reflect the dual role of abatement: reducing both the direct disutility from pollution and the frequency of capital-destroying events.
 From a technical perspective, the affine form of $\lambda(\cdot)$ preserves much of the tractability of the homogeneous case while introducing a meaningful state dependence in the jump intensity, thereby enriching the policy implications without introducing the analytical complexity of fully general L\'evy jump structures.